Best electric toothbrush for 2020: Philips, Oral-B and more

 Cost: First things first: What's your budget?
 On the lower end, you can get a cheap electric toothbrush for $20 to $50, but the cons are that they won't have certain features such as a lithium-ion battery, a water flosser or a sensor.

-Many people won't want to spend more than $40 or so on a toothbrush, but if you've got extra money to spend, investing in a higher-ticket toothbrush in the $100 to $200 range with more features may be worth it in the long run, especially if it helps you have fewer cavities and dentist visits.
+Many people won't want to spend more than $40 or so on a toothbrush, but if you've got extra money to spend on your pearly whites, investing in a higher-ticket toothbrush in the $100 to $200 range with more features may be worth it in the long run, especially if it helps you have fewer cavities and dentist visits.

 Capabilities: What do you need the toothbrush to do?
 Maybe you just need one mode for cleaning a little deeper than you can with a manual toothbrush.